ferronweb/ferron-website/src/content/docs/modules.md

 The _cache_ module is a simple in-memory cache module for Ferron that works with "Cache-Control" and "Vary" headers.
 The cache is shared across all threads.

-If you use this module with Ferron's static file serving functionality, set the caching headers for the cache to work, and add "ETag" and "Accept-Encoding" to either a list of headers in the Vary header or in the _cacheVaryHeaders_ property in the Ferron configuration.
+If you use this module with Ferron's static file serving functionality, set the caching headers for the cache to work, and add "Accept-Encoding", "If-Match", "If-None-Match", and "Range" to either a list of headers in the Vary header or in the _cacheVaryHeaders_ property in the Ferron configuration.

 ### _cgi_ module